johncadengo/Resume/src/md/john-cadengo.md

 Leadership
 ----------
 **The Stand: A Journal of Christian Thought at UCSD**<br>
-*Co-Founder, Co-Editor-in-Chief*, September 2009 – July 2010
+*Co-Founder, Co-Editor-in-Chief*, September 2009 – July 2010<br>
+Co-founded a student-run magazine fostering interfaith dialogue.
+Led a staff of twenty to produce, publish, and distribute quarterly issues of up to 2,000 copies each.
+Managed finances in the thousands of dollars and made public speeches promoting our vision in front of groups of hundreds of people.

 **Korean-American Campus Missions (KCM)**<br>
-*Active Member, Student Leader*, September 2005 – July 2010
+*Active Member, Student Leader*, September 2005 – July 2010<br>
+Led teams of dozens of people on monthly visits to volunteer at soup kitchens.
+Led a group of eighty students from campuses across California to volunteer at an orphanage in Rosarito, Mexico.

 **KCM Short Term Summer Missions Program**<br>
 Traveled to India July 2007 – August 2007<br>
 Traveled to India July 2006 – August 2006<br>
-Taught a class of 10th grade students for a week on both occasions.
+Taught a class of 10th grade students on both occasions.

 ***